beingbarath/BMSlideMenu/README.md

 Step 4 :- Customization

-* Customize your view controller and as per the width mention in the MainViewController the data will be displayed
+* Customize your view controller and as per the width mention in the ViewController the data will be displayed

 ## Reference